Teradata/developer-resources/docs/resources/quickstart/docker-install-ai-unlimited-jupyter.md

 - A pay-as-you-go AWS or Azure account on which to deploy the engine from a Jupyter notebook
 - A [GitHub](https://github.com) or [GitLab](https://gitlab.com) account to host each project repository for authenticating users and storing project information
-- An object storage, where your Amazon or ADLS Gen2 data lake resides
+- Your object storage, where your Amazon or ADLS Gen2 data lake resides
 - [Docker](https://www.docker.com/get-started/) installed on your computer

 ## Set configuration file locations

-1. Optionally, set the `AI_UNLIMITED_HOME` environment variable to the directory in which the manager's configuration and data files are stored.
+1. Optionally, set the `AI_UNLIMITED_HOME` environment variable to the directory in which to store the manager's configuration and data files.
 Make sure the directory exists, and that appropriate permission is granted.
 The default location is `./volumes/ai-unlimited`.

     | **Local location** | **Container location** | **Usage** |
     |----------------|--------------------|-------|